Fiware/showcase.gsma.dataModels/specs/Environment/AirQualityObserved/doc/spec.md

 -   Attribute metadata:
     -   `timestamp` : optional timestamp for the observed value in ISO8601 format.
-It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
+It can be omitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
         -   Type: [DateTime](https://schema.org/DateTime)
     -   `unitCode` : The unit code (text) of measurement given using the